Johann Wolfgang von Goethe: Legal career

-At the end of August 1771, Goethe acquired the academic degree of the Licentiate of Law from Strasbourg and established a small legal practice in Frankfurt.
-Although in his academic work he had expressed the ambition to make jurisprudence progressively more humane, his inexperience led him to proceed too vigorously in his first cases, and he was reprimanded and lost further ones.
-This prematurely terminated his career as a lawyer after only a few months.
-At this time, Goethe was acquainted with the court of Darmstadt, where his inventiveness was praised.
-From this milieu came Johann Georg Schlosser (who later became Goethe's brother-in-law) and Johann Heinrich Merck.
-Goethe also pursued literary plans again; this time, his father did not have anything against it, and even helped.
+At the end of August 1771, Goethe acquired the academic degree of the Licentiate in Law from Strasbourg and was able to establish a small legal practice in Frankfurt.
+Although in his academic work he had given voice to an ambition to make jurisprudence progressively more humane, his inexperience led him to proceed too vigorously in his first cases, for which he was reprimanded and lost further clientele.
+Within a few months, this put an early end to his law career.
+Around this time, Goethe became acquainted with the court of Darmstadt, where his inventiveness was praised.
+It was from that world that there came Johann Georg Schlosser (who later became Goethe's brother-in-law) and Johann Heinrich Merck.
+Goethe also pursued literary plans again; this time, his father did not object, and even helped.
 Goethe obtained a copy of the biography of a noble highwayman from the German Peasants' War.
-In a couple of weeks the biography was reworked into a colourful drama.
-Entitled Götz von Berlichingen, the work went directly to the heart of Goethe's contemporaries.
+In a couple of weeks the biography was reworked into a colourful drama titled Götz von Berlichingen, and the work struck a chord among Goethe's contemporaries.

-Goethe could not subsist on being one of the editors of a literary periodical (published by Schlosser and Merck).
-In May 1772 he once more began the practice of law at Wetzlar.
+Since Goethe could not subsist on his income as one of the editors of a literary periodical (published by Schlosser and Merck), in May 1772 he once more took up the practice of law, this time at Wetzlar.
 In 1774 he wrote the book which would bring him worldwide fame, The Sorrows of Young Werther.
-The outer shape of the work's plot is widely taken over from what Goethe experienced during his Wetzlar time with Charlotte Buff (1753–1828) and her fiancé, Johann Christian Kestner (1741–1800), as well as from the suicide of the author's friend Karl Wilhelm Jerusalem (1747–1772); in it, Goethe made a desperate passion of what was in reality a hearty and relaxed friendship.
-Despite the immense success of Werther, it did not bring Goethe much financial gain because copyright laws at the time were essentially nonexistent.
-(In later years Goethe would bypass this problem by periodically authorizing "new, revised" editions of his Complete Works.)
+The broad shape of the work's plot is largely based on what Goethe experienced during his time at Wetzlar with Charlotte Buff and her fiancé, Johann Christian Kestner, as well as the suicide of the Goethes' friend Karl Wilhelm Jerusalem.
+In the latter case, Goethe made a desperate passion of what was in reality a hearty and relaxed friendship.
+Despite the immense success of Werther, it did not bring Goethe much financial gain since the protection later afforded by copyright laws at that time virtually did not exist.
+In later years Goethe would counter this problem by periodically authorizing "new, revised" editions of his Complete Works.